Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Introduction

-As the next step, spin degeneracy within the nodal planes can be lifted by the spin-orbit coupling (SOC) in altermagnets without breaking the crystal inversion symmetry.
-In particular, within the $k_z=0$ nodal plane, the resulting spin polarization ($S_z$) is perpendicular to the axis of the manganese magnetic moments in the direct crystal space.
-This unconventional out-of-plane polarization component has a $d$-wave-like spin symmetry (Fig. \ref{figure: intro}).
-There are two $\Gamma$-K\textsubscript{i}(-M\textsubscript{i}) paths showing the same spin splitting and one with a larger splitting and inverted polarization.
-The orientation of this $d$-wave-like spin splitting of the iso-energy surface is dictated by the N\'eel vector, which has 6 possible orientations (at low temperature) along one of the easy axes (corresponding to the $\Gamma -M_i$ directions in the momentum space).
-This mechanism is called ‘weak’ altermagnetic LKSD \cite{krempasky2024altermagnetic} and is the main focus of this paper.
+The spin degeneracy within the nodal planes can be lifted by the spin-orbit coupling (SOC) in altermagnets without breaking the crystal inversion symmetry.
+In particular, within the $k_z=0$ nodal plane, the resulting spin polarization ($S_z$) is perpendicular to the axis of the in-plane manganese magnetic moments in the direct crystal space.
+This unconventional out-of-plane polarization component has a $d$-wave-like altermagnetic form (Fig. \ref{figure: intro}), resulting in different splitting magnitude and spin polarization along the high symmetry directions (Fig. \ref{figure: intro}b).
+The orientation of this $d$-wave-like spin splitting is dictated by the N\'eel vector, which has 6 possible orientations (below 250 K \cite{hicken2025anomalous}) along one of the easy axes (corresponding to the $\Gamma -M_i$ directions in the momentum space).
+This mechanism is called ‘weak’ altermagnetic LKSD \cite{krempasky2024altermagnetic, campos2026persistent} and is the main focus of this paper.